ronoaldo/luanticlient/README.md

 to me while testing on Ubuntu 22.04), just install the `libfuse2` package:

     sudo apt-get install libfuse2 -yq

+Note: this should not happen as of 5.12.0 and later versions, as we switched to building the AppImage versions with `linuxdeploy` with now utilizes a better system with an static libfuse implementation.

 ## Portable home folder